User Guide Cancel

 Note:

-The generative AI features are only available in English for users with Individual or Teams entitlements.
-Users with Enterprise entitlements may only receive Acrobat generative AI features when their admin assigns them with a paid or trial license, or if they are accepted into one of the programs in our private beta.
+The generative AI features are only available in English for Individual or Teams users.
+Enterprise users may only receive generative AI features when their admin assigns them a paid or trial license, or if they are accepted into one of the programs in our private beta.

-With AI Assistant in Acrobat and Acrobat Reader, Adobe takes an LLM-agnostic approach, selecting best-in-class technologies that address a range of customer use cases.
-We currently have integrated the Microsoft Azure OpenAI Service with our proprietary technologies to provide generative AI capability in Acrobat and Acrobat Reader.
+With AI Assistant in Acrobat, Acrobat Reader, and Adobe Scan, Adobe takes an LLM-agnostic approach, selecting best-in-class technologies that address a range of customer use cases.
+We have currently integrated the Microsoft Azure OpenAI Service with our proprietary technologies to provide generative AI capability in Document Cloud apps.

-No. Acrobat does not train any LLMs on your content concurrent to your interactions with generative AI in Acrobat.
+No. Adobe does not train any LLMs on your content concurrent to your interactions with generative AI in Acrobat.
 Prompts provided to AI Assistant do not modify the underlying model.
 Your content will not be used to train any LLMs that deliver Acrobat’s generative AI capability.
-For more information, please refer to the questions above in this help section (Content Usage and Handling Practices).

 Note: